Khadijaramlawi/khadijaramlawi/README.md

 ### 🌟 Fun Facts

 - I’ve won the Nasser Bin Hamad International Prize for Innovation and Creativity.
-- I’m a proud mom of three amazing kids: Maria, Hasan, and Sanad.
+- I have a bachelor degree in civil engineering and MBA

 ### 📊 GitHub Stats